jooplaan/erase-personal-data/README.md

 ---

-**Disclaimer**: This tool is provided as-is.
-Always test thoroughly and maintain backups.
+**Disclaimer**: This tool is provided as-is and performs **best-effort sanitization** of personal data.
+It does not guarantee complete removal of all personal data from your database.
+Always test thoroughly, maintain backups, and manually verify that sensitive data has been properly sanitized.
 You are responsible for ensuring this tool meets your specific privacy and legal requirements.
+If you discover personal data that isn't being sanitized, please contribute improvements via pull requests or open an issue on GitHub.